jonathan-laurent/KaTie/tests/large/wnt-causal-fork/ReadMe.md

                     \                               /
                 S1{un/ph}   ->  S2{un/ph}   ->  S4{un/ph}
 ```

+### What the query does
+The trace query operation roots at the degradation event, then proceeds to find the "last Y before X", going back in time, branching at the fork, and finalizing at the creation event, assigning labels.
+Unambiguous story events have `_u` ; the "lineage" that satisfied S3 is denoted with a `_a`, and S4's is denoted with a `_b`.

 This setup allows for three types of stories, classified by the number of pre-conditions that were shared:
 1) Both shared: same S2 modification event, by extension, same S1 modification event